-This book is designed to provide both students and staff with a clear guide as to how the school-based Year 11 assessment system works at Manilla Central School.
+This book is designed to provide both students and staff with a clear guide as to how the schoolbased Year 11 assessment system works at Manilla Central School.
+It is important that both students and parents are aware of the assessment procedures and requirements.